consistent-milk12/docs-md/docs/supports_color/index.md

 Color level support details.

-This type is returned from [on](#on).
+This type is returned from [on](#on)
+.
 See documentation for its fields for more details.

 #### Fields